 The policies and procedures described in this Student & Parent Handbook ("Handbook") are applicable to all High Tech High ("High Tech High" or "HTH") schools detailed in Section II.A below unless specifically directed to one school or village in particular.
 Throughout this Handbook, references to "HTH" shall mean and include all HTH schools.
+The Parent/Student Handbook offers information about our school policies and procedures in order to help parents and students have a successful school year.
 The policies contained in this Handbook are not exhaustive.
 HTH has the discretion to supplement and modify policies noted here from time to time.
-For updates see the Handbook posted on the High Tech High website at: hightechhigh.org/handbook/
+The most current version of the Handbook posted on the High Tech High website at: www.hightechhigh.org/handbook/ Additionally, HTH staff is readily available should you have any questions pertaining to our handbook.